 Snapd, the daemon that powers snaps on a system, uses snap declarations to check for installation, interface connection and interface auto-connection.
 Snap declarations are text files generated and signed by the store that ensure communication of policies and ownership between stores and clients.

 In essence, a base declaration defines all the available interfaces and when they are installable, connectable or auto-connectable (see below for details).
 The store uses the base declaration to prompt for manual review or not.
-A reviewer may override the base declaration with a snap declaration and the store provides text areas in a form (the contents should be JSON and can be generated with reviewers tools).
+A reviewer may override the base declaration with a snap declaration.
+The store provides a form that allows enabling/disabling (auto-)connection of the declared interfaces that will update the declaration accordingly.
 The snap declaration applies to all revisions for that snap.